MiamiOH-CSE274/Portfolio/README.md

 For Queue https://github.com/MiamiOH-CSE274/03_Queue_Lab/tree/proctopj,

-The running times for add() and remove() are constant, while the grow() function is linear where n is the number items in the initial
+The running times for add() and remove() are constant (because you only remove a single item at position "head," and in an array all accesses are approximately equal time), while the grow() function is linear where n is the number items in the initial
 Queue which are then added to the new Queue after the array size has been doubled.
-The constructor and destructor are also both constant, but in reality if this Queue were to be applied for classes, it would become linear time as each item would need to be destructed according to its class parameters.
+The constructor and destructor are also both constant for primitive data types, but in reality if this Queue were to be applied for classes, it would become linear time as each item would need to be destructed according to its class parameters.
 In terms of space requirements, the data structure has exactly n records(array spaces), 1 for each stored item.